 This is an on-campus class in Kamloops.

-This is the sixth course of the Certificate in First Nation Applied Economics program
+This is the fourth course of the Certificate in First Nation Applied Economics program